Terminus

 Still, this enables her to keep out of some truly terrible fisticuffs that take place around her.

-Not least those tedious tussles in the TARDIS she’s lucky to leave behind (it’s telling that her final interaction with the Doctor is to force him to look like he gives a hoot about Tegan - “Doctor, say you’re pleased to see her”).
+Not least those tedious tussles in the TARDIS she’s fortunate to be leaving behind.
+It’s telling that her final interaction with the Doctor is to force him to look like he gives a hoot about Tegan (“Doctor, say you’re pleased to see her”).

 Nyssa has been the Doctor’s moral compass for the past couple of seasons, so the simmering disdain can now rise to the surface.
 Getting it out into the open might make it more palatable.
 Time will tell, eh?

-We need to slip out of our skirt and make like a tree, so a few more random observations in haste:
+We need to slip out of our clothes and skidaddle, so a few more random observations in haste:

 • We love the idea of the TARDIS crew being trapped amidst a leper colony.

-• How the heck the Gorm is curing the poor saps, we’ll never know, mind.
+• How the heck the Garm is curing the poor saps, we’ll never know, mind.

-• We’d forgive the writers for the Doctor stumbling across the cause of the Big Bang cause, were it not a blatant rehash of the dino extinction reveal from Earthshock a few stories earlier.
+• We’d forgive the writers for the Doctor stumbling across the cause of the Big Bang, were it not a blatant rehash of the dino extinction reveal from Earthshock a few stories earlier.

 • The score here is quite atmospheric – especially for an era where Now That’s What I Call Synth is the default soundtrack.